zxsted/ChatBot_QA_System_for_Education_Domain/README.md

 This chatbot has been designed with the intention to answer queries related to admission, programs etc. offered at SP Jain School of Global Management.
 It aims to resolve queries of the sp jain website visitors

+Due to confidentiality of certain data, actual chat data used in the project and preprocessed in Preprocessing1.ipynb, Preprocessing2.ipynb and QA_Extraction has not been added to the repository.

 ### To run/test the bot: